Citi adds Choice Hotels as newest ThankYou transfer partner | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

 One of the most flexible rewards programs just got better.
 Starting Monday, Oct.
 18, you can transfer your Citi ThankYou Rewards points to the Choice Privileges hotel program.
-The addition of Choice marks the first hotel program to be added to ThankYou’s list of partners — of which there are now 17 in total.
+The addition of Choice marks the only hotel program included in ThankYou’s list of partners — of which there are now 17 in total.

 Related: From travel rewards to balance transfers, here are our favorite Citi credit cards.